DmitriBogdanov/UTL/docs/module_parallel.md

 Detached / blocking / awaitable parallel-for loop over an **index range**.

-Like in the iterator case, loop body `f` can be defined both for a single iteration and as block.
+Like in the iterator case, loop body `f` can be defined both for a single iteration and as a block.

 > ```cpp
 > template <class Container, class F>          void  detached_loop(Container&& container, F&& f);